gbourgeo/42projects/minitalk2/README.md

 ### DESCRIPTION
 Minitalk2 let you tchat in your terminal the simplest way it can.

-The server the command /NICK at start to authentify yourself, so your friends know who they are talkin with.

-Nothing more.

 ### USAGE
 **Make** generates a single executable that handles both *server* and *client* :
 ```